Portfolio Management Account

 Whilst the outperformance of one particular region may suggest investing solely in that category, our aim is to provide our clients with the best risk-adjusted returns, and so we favour a diversified approach that limits an investor’s risk in achieving the best returns for their capital outlay.,

 Is there a minimum period I must hold the wines for?

 However, should you wish to sell your wines at any stage, we will liquidate stock upon request.
-Cult Wines do not levy any early redemption or cancellation charges at any stage.

-What are the likely returns on a typical Cult Wines investment portfolio?-
+What are the likely returns on a typical Cult Wines investment portfolio?

 Who holds my wines?
 Where are they kept?

 Client wine reserves stored in bond are VAT-exempt as they are considered 'in-transit'.
-If you decide to remove your wines from a bonded warehouse they will become liable for VAT and Excise Duty.
+If you decide to remove your wines from a bonded warehouse, they will become liable for VAT and Excise Duty.

 We always recommend discussing new investments with your tax advisor to ensure you can experience the full benefit from investing in Fine Wine.

 For UK investors, fine wine is considered a 'wasting asset' and thus is generally considered exempt from Capital Gains Tax (CGT).
 For more information on fine wine, CGT and Inheritance Tax, please visit our Tax Considerations page.